HIGHLY QUALIFIED DA TRAINERS IN THE UK

 STRENGTHEN RELATIONSHIPS

-Our approach provides a safe environment for learners (both adults and children) to explore their potential.
-An environment where it is ok to ask for help, if fact, where asking for help is seen as a sign of strength.
-Working cooperatively quickly builds trust in a fun and natural way, creating strong relationships.
-Our online platform enables the exchange of ideas and strategies, which helps to develop one’s skills in mediated learning and DA.
+Our approach creates a supportive environment for learners of all ages to explore their potential, where asking for help is encouraged as a strength.
+Cooperative work builds trust naturally, fostering strong relationships.
+Our online platform also facilitates the exchange of ideas and strategies, helping to develop skills in mediated learning and Dynamic Assessment.

 DEVELOP COMPETENCIES

-Our training programmes will leave you feeling confident to use DA and mediated learning in your daily practice.
-Attendees will be able to analyse and evidence DA data.
-DA practitioners will gain skills and knowledge in mediated learning, learning principles and report writing.
+Our training programmes empower you to confidently incorporate Dynamic Assessment (DA) and mediated learning into your daily practice.
+Attendees will develop the ability to analyse and document DA data, gaining expertise in mediated learning, core learning principles, and report writing.

 RECOGNISE LEARNER POTENTIAL